hoyso48/Stanford---Ribonanza-RNA-Folding-2nd-place-solution/README.md

 kaggle competitions download -c stanford-ribonanza-rna-folding -p ./datamount unzip ./datamount/stanford-ribonanza-rna-folding.zip
 ```
-Or manually download it https://www.kaggle.com/competitions/stanford-ribonanza-rna-folding/data in ./datamount and unzip it.
+Or manually download the data https://www.kaggle.com/competitions/stanford-ribonanza-rna-folding/data in the folder './datamount' and unzip it.

 3. prepare preprocessed dataset including additional features.
 If you have set up [kaggle-api](https://github.com/Kaggle/kaggle-api), use following commands.